 Improving Workplace Culture in Healthcare

 There are many things a healthcare company can do to improve its workplace culture.
 One of the foremost is to set explicit guidelines for how people in the workplace should treat each other.
 Healthcare is a high-stakes environment and the stress can sometimes cause people to act rudely or ignore others.
-Simply reminding everyone to take other’s opinions into account and to act respectfully towards – no matter how stressful things get – can have a surprisingly substantial impact on workplace culture.
+Simply reminding everyone to take other’s opinions into account and to act respectfully towards others – no matter how stressful things get – can have a surprisingly substantial impact on workplace culture.
 These guidelines do not just have to apply to interactions between coworkers.
 The stresses of medical treatment can affect patients as well, making them lash out.
 Training healthcare workers how to maintain professionalism and deliver high quality care during these situations could go a long way to solving this problem.

 Another way to promote a positive workplace culture in healthcare is to monitor for signs of exclusion.
 This is particularly pertinent for managers, who are often responsible for setting the tone of the culture.
 Managers can track who tends to keep silent during meetings and then encourage those people to speak up.
 Doing so will promote inclusion and ensure that an issue gets as many perspectives as possible.